 I try my best to integrate observation, experimentation and theory to achieve this, mostly asking questions about species communities, interspecific interactions and environmental change.
 One theme is to identify mechanistic predictors of dynamics and variation in biotic niches and interaction patterns on different scales.
 I search for ecological conclusions that give sense in light of both theory and natural history, and that are unlikely to be caused by sampling artifacts.
-Much of my work so far deals with plant-pollinator interactions in a community context, especially with bees and their effects on plants, but I am also studying other mutualistic (seed dispersal) and antagonistic (plant-herbivore, host-parasitoid, predation) interactions.
+Much of my work so far deals with plant-pollinator interactions in a community context, but I am also studying other mutualistic (seed dispersal) and antagonistic (plant-herbivore, host-parasitoid, predation) interactions.
 Apart from bees and plants, I have worked about ants, dragonflies and damselflies, birds, neotropical bats, aphids, caterpillars and their parasitoids, and purely theoretical beasts.

 Daily and seasonal dynamics of ecological interaction networks: temporal structure and its functional consequences